 If the weather is nice and you are tired of visiting museums and buildings, then why not try some Oxford punting?

 PRICE: The price for punting in Oxford differs a bit depending on the company you choose, but it is around £20 – £22 per hour.
 The chauffeured boat is a bit more than £40 per hour, but you must make sure to book it in advance.
-The punt can fit up to 5 people.

 10. Pay a visit to one of the Oxford colleges

 If you choose to visit, you will hear some fun insights about the colleges’ traditions, about the rowing competitions and other student experiences, if they participate in tortoise races (yes, that’s a thing!), how much they pay for their education there and many other things that you might find interesting.